Are Colorado Records Public?

 Individuals looking to remove their names from public search records may apply to the court for a seal or expungement order.
 However, Colorado law has strict rules that govern the expungement process, making this option inaccessible in some cases (C.R.S.
 24-72-702).

+An individual seeking to remove his/her data from the state public records can send a request to the Colorado superior court or any of the general courts.
 When a court gives an order to seal, the record is not available to the public even though it is still visible to law enforcement agencies.
 On the other hand, expungement destroys the record.
 Unfortunately, Colorado law only supports the expungement of records if the person was arrested as a juvenile.

 Generally, removing names from public search records is only possible via sealing or expungement.
 However, not all convictions are eligible.
 The following are examples of convictions that do not qualify for: